Movanna/database_population/README.md

 I thus **planned the entire digital workflow for the project**, because the digital publishing platform holds no solution whatsoever for that, it just provides the general backend and frontend including the database structure.

-For the next step in the process of publishing these texts using the digital edition platform, see my repo transform_texts.
+For the last step in the process of publishing these texts using the Generic Digital Edition Platform, see my repo [transform_texts](https://github.com/Movanna/transform_texts).

 ## 1. Populate table subject
 Table subject holds information about persons.